World Mental Health Day

 So why do some of us want to eat when we are stressed?

-Well, there are different types of stress: short term and long term (other wise known as chronic stress)
+Well, there are different types of stress: short term and long term.

-Before we go on, let's determine exactly what stress is.
-It's a state of emotional strain or tension resulting from adverse or demanding circumstances.
-You know, that ever increasing pressure that builds as you juggle work, the kids, the house, your parents, bills, that to do list, unanswered emails, a 1,000 phone notifications, with never enough time in the day.
+Stress is basically a state of emotional strain or tension resulting from adverse or demanding circumstances.
+You know, that ever increasing pressure that builds as you juggle work, the kids, the house, your parents, bills, that never ending to-do list, unanswered emails, the 75 mobile notifications, with never enough time in the day.

 The fight or flight response I have described above is what happens in the short term; it's an acute stress response.